The Doctor of Intercultural Studies Degree Program

 Competency Modules: Competency modules include lectures, seminars, practical assignments, and fieldwork intended to introduce the student to a specific area and, through student-faculty interaction, chart the applications to the individual student’s educational and intercultural ministry.
 These modules are comparable to what is often called “courses” in post-graduate studies.

 General Education and Specialization Studies: All students are required to receive general education in intercultural education by earning 24 credits.
-Each student will be guided by his/her program focus throughout the EdD program.
+Each student will be guided by his/her program focus throughout the DIS program.
 Development in an area of specialization is facilitated by six credits of electives, six credits of research methodology, and six credits of dissertation research.

 Comprehensive Examination: The written comprehensive examination is an opportunity for students to demonstrate their understanding and application of intercultural and practical insights into the program focus of their choice.